technomancy/leiningen/PLUGINS.md

 You can modify the behaviour of built-in tasks to a degree using hooks.
-Inspired by clojure.test's fixtures functionality, hooks are functions which wrap tasks and may alter their behaviour by using binding, altering the functions arguments or return value, only running the function conditionally, etc.
+Inspired by clojure.test's fixtures functionality, hooks are functions which wrap tasks and may alter their behaviour by using binding, altering the return value, only running the function conditionally, etc. The add-hook function takes a var of the task it's meant to apply to:

     (defn skip-integration-hook [task]
       (binding [clojure.test/test-var (test-var-skip :integration)]
         (task)))

-    (add-hook 'test skip-integration-hook)
+    (add-hook #'leiningen.test/test skip-integration-hook)

-The add-hook function takes a symbol for which task it's meant to apply to.
-You can also pass in :all to have it apply to every task.

 Hooks compose, so be aware that your hook may be running inside another hook.
 Hooks are loaded by looking for all namespaces under